AFRICA

 12) Acquisition of a minority interest

 Acquisition of shares or voting rights may be subject to merger notification even if the acquisition does not result in change of control.
-However, acquisition of a minority interest shares that is made solely as an investment or in the acquirer’s ordinary course of business and does not lead to gaining of control over a business or any change of control over the business, is exempted from a merger notification to the CCI under Schedule-I of the Combination Regulations even if such a transaction triggers the small target and the jurisdictional thresholds.
+However, acquisition of a minority interest that is made solely as an investment or in the acquirer’s ordinary course of business and does not lead to gaining of control over a business or any change of control over the business, is exempted from a merger notification to the CCI even if such a transaction triggers the jurisdictional thresholds and does not fall within the small target exemption.

 Also see topic 23.